Dina Salústio

-Dina Salústio (born 1941) is a novelist from Cabo Verde, who is the first woman from the country to publish a novel, and the first writer from the country to have a novel translated to English.
+Dina Salústio (born Bernardina Oliveira; 1941) is a Cape Verdean novelist, who is the first woman from the country to publish a novel, and the first writer from the country to have a novel translated to English.

 Biography

 Dina Salústio is the pseudonym of Bernardina Oliveira, who was born in 1941 in Santo Antão.
 After training as a social worker, she worked for the Ministry of Foreign Affairs.
 She has also worked in Portugal and Angola as a journalist, social worker and teacher.

 A prominent literary activist in Cabo Verde, she co-founded the Associação Escritores Cabo-Verdianos, as well as two magazines, Mudjer and Ponto e Vírgula.
 Her novel A Louca de Serrano was the first novel to be published by a Cabo Verdean woman.
 Its translation, The Madwoman of Serrano by Jethro Soutar, is the first English translation of a novel from Cabo Verde.

 Awards

-In 2020 the English translation of A Louca de Serrano was short-listed for The Oxford-Weidenfeld Translation Prize.
-In 2016 she was presented with a Rosalía de Castro Award for lifetime achievement by PEN Galicia (es).
+In 2020, the English translation of A Louca de Serrano was short-listed for The Oxford-Weidenfeld Translation Prize.
+In 2016, she was presented with a Rosalía de Castro Award for lifetime achievement by PEN Galicia (es).
 In 1994 she was awarded the national prize for children's literature.